 The brothers tried to capitalize on the discovery, widening the opening, building walkways inside, and opening it to tourists.
 Although their venture was unsuccessful, news of the discovery eventually reached Washington.
 President Theodore Roosevelt proclaimed Jewel Cave a National Monument on February 7, 1908.
 The area around the natural entrance to the cave was further developed by the Civilian Conservation Corps in the 1930s.
 The National Park Service assumed management of the monument in 1933 and began offering tours in 1939.

 As recently as 1959, less than 2 miles of passageway had been discovered.
 That year, however, Herb and Jan Conn, local rock climbers, began exploring, and within two years had mapped 15 miles.
 Much of the new discoveries lay outside the boundaries of the monument, under land managed by the United States Forest Service.
 The two agencies performed a land swap in 1965, establishing the present boundaries of the park, and enabling the development of a new part of the cave.
-The Park Service sunk a 300 feet elevator shaft to a previously remote cave area, and built concrete walks and metal stairs and platforms along a one-half-mile loop.
+The Park Service sunk a 300 feet elevator shaft to a previously remote cave area, and built concrete walks and metal stairs and platforms along a half mile loop.
 The "Scenic Tour" was opened in 1972.
 Most modern-day visitors tour that part of the cave.
-In August 2000, an 83,000 acres forest fire burned 90% of the monument and the surrounding area.
+In August 2000, an 83,000 acre forest fire burned 90% of the monument and the surrounding area.
 The visitor center and historic buildings were spared.

 Cave Explorers with Logomites